pravahio/go-mesh/README.md

     '/in/delhi'
   ])

+  # You get feed in 'f'
+  # and geospace in 'g
-  for f in feed:
+  for f, g in feed:
     print(f)

 if "__main__" == __name__:
   main()
 ```

-`feed` is a list of `FeedMessage` as defined in [GTFS-Realtime specs](https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto)
+`feed` is a tuple of `(feed:FeedMessage, geospace:string`  as defined in [GTFS-Realtime specs](https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto)

 If you want to get the data directly in the browser use the following guide.